mhwahdan/muller-method-Django/README.md

 <img  src='https://media.geeksforgeeks.org/wp-content/uploads/Muller-Method.png'></img>
 </p>

+# speed of convergence
+The order of convergence of Muller's method is approximately 1.84.
+This can be compared with 1.62 for the secant method and 2 for Newton's method.
+So, the secant method makes less progress per iteration than Muller's method and Newton's method makes more progress.

 # problem definition and algorithm
 problem : find a root for the equation F(x) given 3 initial points x0, x1, x2 with relative error tolerance ε and with maximimum of N iterations, then plot the function f(x), for each iteration you must find the relative error by using the formula ((x3 - x2)/x3) * 100%